Samland-Gov/legislation-old/laws/road_laws/samland_highway_code.md

 #### 5.2.1.
 Broken White Line

 Description: A broken white line separates lanes of traffic.
 You may change lanes when it is safe to do so.
+These will be seen on multi lane roads.
 Image: [Insert image location]

 #### 5.2.2.
 Solid White Line